turingschool/backend-curriculum-site/module2/lessons/cart_implementation.markdown

   end
 ```

-New failing test telling us that we haven't defined `.new`.
+New failing test telling us that we don't have a Backpack class.
 At this point, we're going to have to create our PORO, so let's dip down into a model test.

 ### Creating Our Backpack PORO

 Create a `spec/models` folder, and a new test for our Backpack class: `spec/models/backpack_spec.rb`.
-We'll still want the information that we pass to this new model to be stored in the session as a hash, so let's assume that we initialize our Backpack with that info.
 Within our new test file, add the following:

 ```ruby
 require 'rails_helper'